Vasco Núñez de Balboa: The founding of Santa María

 Balboa suggested that the settlement of San Sebastián be moved to the region of Darién, to the west of the Gulf of Urabá, where the soil was more fertile and the natives presented less resistance.
 Fernández de Enciso gave serious consideration to this suggestion, and the regiment later went to Darién, where the native cacique (chieftain) Cémaco had 500 warriors waiting, ready for battle.
 The Spanish, fearing the large number of enemy combatants, made a vow to the Virgen de la Antigua, venerated in Seville, that they would name a settlement in the region after her should they prevail.
 It was a difficult battle for both sides, but the Spanish were victorious.

 Cémaco, with his warriors, abandoned the town and headed for the jungle.
-The Spanish plundered the houses and gathered a treasure-trove of golden ornaments.
+It is believed at this point in Bolboa's life that he and his army first broke from Spanish rule and turned to piracy.
+He and his army plundered the homes of local villagers, gathering a treasure trove of golden ornaments.
 Balboa kept his vow.
 In September 1510, he founded the first permanent settlement on mainland American soil, and called it Santa María la Antigua del Darién.

 Mayor of Santa María

-The victory of the Spanish over the natives and the founding of Santa María la Antigua del Darién, now located in a relatively calm region, earned Balboa authority and respect among his companions.
+The victory of Balboa and his army over the natives and the founding of Santa María la Antigua del Darién, now located in a relatively calm region, earned Balboa authority and respect among his companions.
 They were increasingly hostile toward Alcalde Mayor Fernández de Enciso, whom they considered a greedy despot because of the restrictions he imposed on their appropriation of the natives' gold.